hll0017/FunGen_Final/README.md

 GO enrichment analysis was performed using the ranked gene list (DEGrankName.rnk) with the gseaGO function from the clusterProfiler R package on R Studio (v4.4.1).
 The analysis was conducted with a p-value cutoff of < 0.25 and default settings, using the Canis familiaris annotation database (org.Cf.eg.db).
 Enrichment analysis was performed separately for the Biological Process (BP) and Molecular Function (MF) GO categories.

 ### Cytoscape
+The results from GSEA of KEGG Pathways were imported into Cytoscape.
+Gene sets that met the threshold FDR < 0.1 were used to create a network representing gene set enrichment and similarity between gene sets.

 ### Sequence Variation
 Trimmed reads were mapped to a subset of IIS genes (IIS_CDS.fasta) using the script Map_VariantCall_DogIIS.sh on the ASC.
 See script for recommended job parameters